Glossary

 By Tabby Refael

-While most Jews (and a growing number of non-Jews) know about challah, the braided Shabbat bread whose origins date back to Germany and have been embraced by many Ashkenazi Jews worldwide, most people are unfamiliar with various Sephardic and Mizrahi Shabbat breads that have also been prepared for centuries in communities ranging from North Africa to the Middle East.
-Kubaneh is a traditional Yemenite Jewish bread that many Yemenite Jews and their descendants, particularly those in Israel, still prepare weekly.
-One of the most famous Shabbat breads in Israel, kubaneh is a pull-apart bread that is baked overnight and served Shabbat morning with other traditional Yemenite foods.
+Most Jews (and a growing number of non-Jews) know about challah, the braided Shabbat bread whose origins date back to Germany and are embraced by many Ashkenazi Jews worldwide.
+However, many are unfamiliar with various Sephardic and Mizrahi Shabbat breads that have also been prepared for centuries in communities ranging from North Africa to the Middle East…(more)

-Kubbeh (Kubbe, Kubba) can refer both to bulgur and wheat dumplings stuffed with a meat filling, or to a family of dishes of Iraqi and Kurdish Jewish origin consisting of these filled dumplings in a soup base.
+Kubbeh (Kubbe, Kubba) can refer to either bulgur and wheat dumplings stuffed with a meat filling, or to a family of Iraqi and Kurdish-Jewish dishes consisting of these filled dumplings in a soup base.
 The dumpling filling and soup broth vary depending on the recipe and the region.

 /